fabiojmendes/fabiojmendes/resume/resume.md

-As a Software Engineer with over 20 years of experience, I have successfully navigated projects from developing embedded systems and programming microcontrollers to architecting and implementing globally distributed systems.
+As a Software Engineer with over 20 years of experience, I have successfully navigated projects from developing embedded systems and programming microcontrollers to architecting and implementing large scale distributed systems.
 I lead by example, prioritizing quality and sustainability in every project.
 My goal is to create robust systems that not only meet present requirements but are also adaptable for future needs.

 ## PROFESSIONAL EXPERIENCE